whatTHEh3ll/Lockdown_Ansible_Ubuntu-18/README.md

 - [ ] run bleachbit as cron job (maybe) or bleach certain parts of ubuntu with an Ansible task (automatic)

-- [ ] make sure all developmet laguages in common role are ready to use out of the box (no sourcing .bashrc or .profile)
+- [ ] make sure all developmet languages in common role are ready to use out of the box (no sourcing .bashrc or .profile)

 useful commands....